 Fast forward to today, Cypress has completed their first expansion, which allows them to make 10 times the beer and offers space for canning.
 On the canning line?
 Insane in the Grain, another Cypress Hill riff.
 This double IPA (8.3% ABV) uses a copious amounts of Citra hops for that stinging bite craved for by hoppy beer heads.
 In the next few months, they’ll introduce a session IPA and a series of seasonal fruit beers.

-With beers quickly getting out the door, Cypress Brewing hopes New Jersey will be nationally known as a beer destination alongside Oregon, Washington, Colorado, North Carolina and Vermont.
+With beers quickly getting out the door, Cypress Brewing hopes New Jersey will be nationally known as a beer destination; alongside Oregon, Washington, Colorado, and North Carolina, as well as Vermont.

 For now, Lutz joking admits that having free beer at hand is the best thing about running a craft brewery.
 “In reality, it’s being a part of the Edison business community,” he said.
 “The three of us all grew up around here and we’re giving back to it.
 Also, we’ve created a little community of our own here.
 People come from all over and meet other craft beer fans here, so it’s something special.”